DataStax-Academy/cassandra-fundamentals-tables-single-row-partitions/step1-astra.md

 <div class="step-title">Tables, columns, data types, rows, partitions, keys, ordering</div>

-A *table* in Apache Cassandra™ shares many similarities with a table in a relational database.
+A *table* in Apache Cassandra shares many similarities with a table in a relational database.
 It has named *columns* with *data types* and *rows* with *values*.
 A *primary key* uniquely identifies a row in a table.

 There are also important differences.
 In Cassandra, on one hand, a table is a set of *rows* containing values and, on the other hand, a table is also a set of *partitions* containing rows.
 Specifically, each row belongs to exactly one partition and each partition contains one or more rows.
 A *primary key* consists of a mandatory *partition key* and optional *clustering key*, where